wastingnotime/contacts-frontend-react-hooks-redux/README.md

 ### execute from source code

-as a prerequisite it is necessary to start the backend application
+as a prerequisite, it is necessary to start the backend application

 open another terminal and run the backend for this project
 ```
-docker run -p 8010:8010 wastingnotime/contacts-backend-go-echo
+docker run -p 8010:8010 wastingnotime/contacts-backend-nodejs-express:latest
 ```

 set node version (v21+)